(FTC Disclosure: If you make a purchase via a link on this page, I may receive a small commission, at no added cost to you.)

 Antioxidants are some vitamins, minerals, enzymes or other chemical compounds that can stop the process of oxidation.

 The antioxidant works by giving up one of its electrons to the free radical, thereby neutralizing it and preventing it from attacking DNA or causing lipids to oxidize.
 Once it gives up an electron, the antioxidant loses its antioxidizing function and has to be replaced by other antioxidants.

 Vitamins A, C, and E, Carotenoids, Selenium, Coenzyme Q10, and Alpha Lipoic Acid (ALA) are all powerful antioxidants.

 The best sources of antioxidants from natural foods include fresh fruits (e.g. berries - blueberries, blackberries, raspberries, wolfberries; pomegranates), vegetables (e.g. dark green leafy vegetables; broccoli; beets; green beans; peas; carrots), and whole grains.

 The answer is a definite "Yes" for the following two main reasons:

 All dogs can benefit from supplements of antioxidants.
 In particular, aging dogs and those with the following health problems should definitely take some kind of antioxidants for dogs:

-Although all antioxidants are beneficial to dogs, some specific antioxidants are particularly effective in assisting in the treatment of certain dog health problems.
+Although all antioxidants are beneficial to dogs, some specific antioxidants are particularly effective in helping to treat certain dog health problems.

 It is therefore helpful to understand more about the various specific functions of antioxidants so that you are in a better position to choose an appropriate supplement for your dog's specific needs.

-Besides the above vitamins and chemical compounds that can be supplemented to your dog as antioxidants, certain herbs that contain antioxidants and can also be used for your dog's health.
+Besides the above vitamins and chemical compounds that can be supplemented to your dog as antioxidants, you can also use certain herbs that contain antioxidants for your dog's health.